"

 TEMPLES

-AT NIGHT - Kids accompany the team everywhere and guide it
+Kids accompany the team everywhere and guide it

 through the maze of Kathmandu's streets.
 One of them manages